lhbikos/ReC_Psychometrics/docs/05-Reliability.md

----
-output:
-  word_document: default
-  html_document: default
----
 # Reliability {#rxx}

  [Screencasted Lecture Link](https://youtube.com/playlist?list=PLtz5cFLQl4KNt5HieVl6iSM7n_jMFadmb&si=P-Prn9ZGxmIcvkg_)

 The focus of this lecture is the assessment of reliability.
-We start by defining *classical test theory* and examiningg several forms of reliability.
-While the majority of our time is spent considering estimates of internal consistency, we also revoew retest reliability and inter-rater reliability.
+We start by defining *classical test theory* and examining several forms of reliability.
+While the majority of our time is spent considering estimates of internal consistency, we also review retest reliability and inter-rater reliability.

 ## Navigating this Lesson

 There is one hour and twenty minutes of lecture.
 If you work through the materials with me, plan for an additional hour.

 While the majority of R objects and data you will need are created within the R script that sources the chapter, occasionally there are some that cannot be created from within the R framework.
 Additionally, sometimes links fail.
-All original materials are provided at the [Github site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
+All original materials are provided at the [GitHub site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
 More detailed guidelines for ways to access all these materials are provided in the OER's [introduction](#ReCintro)

 ### Learning Objectives